 }

 Swap in your application’s local address and port.
-If SELinux blocks the backend connection, the troubleshooting section below shows the one boolean that usually needs to change.
+If SELinux blocks the backend connection, check the httpd_can_network_connect boolean.

 Serve PHP Applications with Caddy on Fedora